Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Materials and methods

 \subsubsection{XResNet50}

-As deep learning model operating on raw time series data, we leverage the XResNet50 model, which showed competitive performance with the best-performing convolutional neural networks for a range of of different ECG classification tasks \cite{strodthoff2020deep,NilsNet}.
+The XResNet50 deep learning model works with raw time series data.
+We chose the XResNet50 model, which showed competitive performance with the best-performing convolutional neural networks for a range of different ECG classification tasks \cite{strodthoff2020deep,NilsNet}.
 It represents a one-dimensional adaptation of a commonly used ResNet-type convolutional neural network from computer vision \cite{he2019bag}.
 Here we additionally restrict to a single input channel as appropriate for 1-lead ECG data.

 \heading{Training} The XResNet50 was trained with the AdamW optimizer and weight decay \cite{loshchilov2018decoupled}.
 We investigate two different loss functions, namely focal loss (FL) \cite{lin2017focal} and cross-entropy loss (CEL).
 The learning rate was set to $10^-5$ for FL and $10^-2$ for CEL and adjusted with a reduced learning rate on the plateau scheduler, which divided the learning rate by 10 if the loss did not decrease for 2 consecutive epochs.
 We trained on 20 epochs with early stopping after 3 consecutive epochs.
-We investigate different scenarios, firstly by using two different loss functions and, secondly, by applying training class weights which were set to the inverse of each age group's number of occurrences in the training set.
-Class weights were used because oversampling the training set produced worse results in early experiments.
-We train models on crops of 3s length and aggregate predictions from multiple crops using mean output predictions to obtain sample-level predictions, see \cite{Mehari2023S4} for a detailed analysis of the benefits of this procedure.
-Note that this limits the XResNet50 to detect short-range patterns.
+Oversampling the training set produced insufficient performance results in early experiments.
+Thus, as a countermeasure against the unbalanced training set, class weights are applied instead.
+The class weights were set to the inverse of each age group's number of occurrences in the training set.
+We investigate different scenarios, firstly by using two different loss functions and, secondly, by applying training class weights.

+We trained the models on crops of 3s length and aggregate predictions from multiple crops using mean output predictions to obtain sample-level predictions, see \cite{Mehari2023S4} for a detailed analysis of the benefits of this procedure.
+Note that using 3s-crops limits the XResNet50 to detect short-range patterns.
 We leverage the methodology proposed in \cite{ecg_xai_preprint} to compute beat-aligned attribution maps over entire patient subgroups.
 In particular, we use saliency maps as attribution maps as saliency was the only attribution method that satisfied the sanity checks proposed in \cite{ecg_xai_preprint}.